Skip to main content

 Idempotency

 POST /v1/<entity>/{entity_id} is an upsert keyed on the path’s entity_id, which makes it safe to retry.
 PATCH is also idempotent at the field level.
 DELETE is idempotent (deleting an already-deleted row returns 204).
-The /bulk endpoints are idempotent per item, keyed on the business identifier inside each item (product_id, sku, etc.).
+The /bulk endpoints are idempotent per item, keyed on the business identifier inside each item (item_id, sku, etc.).
 There is no Idempotency-Key header today - we will add one before we recommend this API for payment-adjacent flows.

 Pagination